Separation Anxiety is a Big Problem that many dog owners face everyday.

-My Dogs, Ardi (German Shepard) and Reno (Miniature Dachshund), had Really Bad Separation Anxiety when my husband and I would leave for work.
-Coming home to a mess after work became very stressful.
+My dogs, Ardi (German Shepherd) and Reno (Miniature Dachshund), had really bad Separation Anxiety when my husband and I would leave for work.
+Coming home to a big mess after work every day was just terrible.

 Barking and Whining

 Note: If you have a puppy under the age of 5 months old, they may exhibit similar symptoms: barking, whining, chewing, and going potty indoors.
 This is not Separation Anxiety, this is normal puppy behavior.